ghostbar/angular-zxcvbn/README.md

 ```

 There's another input variable available called `extra` where you can put an array with other strings the user has inputted like name, username or email, that way `zxcvbn` gets a better time to crack estimate.

+If you don't want it to display the value, just pass the `show` attribute with `false`.
+(This was added in v2.0.0)

+If you want to get the full Object response from `zxcvbn` then pass a variable to the attribute `full` and it will return there the full data from `zxcvbn`.
+(This was added in v2.0.0)

 If in doubt on how to implement, please check the example available at `example/index.html` or try it live on <http://plnkr.co/9wTZgR>.